Hellymaw/ragnarok-red/embedded/apps/ps_test/README.md

 ##### Requirements
 ************
-This sample has been tested on the Nordic nRF52840-PDK board, but would likely also run on the nrf52_pca10040 board.
+Part of this sample (persistent mesh config settings) has been tested on the dwm1001-dev board.

 ##### Running